 Axle the Red/Spike Rosered

 Similar to his final stage music, but with far more basic instrumentation and higher pitched than the final's.

 Dark Dizzy/Dark Necrobat

 The first 50 seconds are practically the same, but after that, the song progresses in a very different way from the final.
 NOTE: Due to the long time before the changed part and the large size, the part unique to the prototype was isolated and is the current one.

 There are no boss demos before the stage starts, so this track is never heard.
 Probably inside anyway to make the prototype seem more "complete"?

 Still not quite complete.
 Different instruments in some parts.

 Different instruments for the main melody.
 Speaking of main melody, it's quite different.
-Good thing they changed it, since it sounds more like a hero's theme, rather than a villain like Dynamo.
+Presumably, it was changed, because it sounds more like a hero's theme, rather than a villain like Dynamo.

 - Occupied in the leftover X4 Space Port stage mentioned above.

 Another unused song, unused due to there being no fitting screen at all, and replaced with a fixed tune.
 Listed in the official soundtrack of X1-X6.